 Infectious diseases are diverse and widespread in Angola.
 Be sure to get detailed advice from a travel specialist before you leave.

 Be wary of food from markets and street stalls.
 Pay attention to hygiene in restaurants.
 You should only drink bottled or boiled and treated water.
-The use of ice cubes in drinks is not recommended.
+The use of ice cubes in drinks is not recommended also if you are in western style locations.
 If symptoms such as vomiting or diarrhea occur after eating food or drink, it is advisable to consult a doctor immediately.

 In addition to fish and seafood, chicken, beef, pork and goat are also part of the Angolan diet.
 There are often